-As we’re coming into the 3rd week of January the question on most people’s mind is “why can’t I stay motivated?”
+Around the 3rd week of January most people quit working on their goals and the number one question is “why can’t I stay motivated?”
 And following close behind, likely something along the lines of “what’s wrong with me?”
 Here’s the reality… nothing is wrong with you and you aren’t alone, FAR from it!
 Around Jan 17th most people completely lose motivation and quit working on their new year’s resolution all together.
 Understanding how and why this happens just might be the very thing you need to push through this situation and continue on with your goals regardless of your motivation level.
 (Oh… and I’ll also be sharing a big secret about what works WAY better than motivation).

 What is Motivation?